RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/infrastructure/infrastructure.md

 cd /home/opc
 </copy>
 ```
-_Note:_ It takes around 15-20 minutes to finish, you can proceed to the next Task until it is done downloading.
+_Note:_ It takes around 15-20 minutes to finish, you can proceed to the next task until it is done downloading.
 ```
 <copy>wget https://downloads.mysql.com/docs/airport-db.zip</copy>
 ```